 My daughter has some favorites in my book.
 She loves the Lemon-Blueberry Stuffed French Toast, Berry Greek Smoothie, Light and Dark Chocolate Brownies, and Mango Guacamole.
 My trick is to make fun, simple and delicious recipes, that are still healthy.
 That way my kids are happy and as a mom and nutritionist, I am happy too!
 It’s a win-win for all!

 What is the one kitchen tool or gadget you can’t live without?

 I love my measuring cups.
 My kids like the recipes to come out the exact way each time.
 In the past, they have refused to eat food that wasn’t as they remembered.
 Instead of guestimating, I always measure out my ingredients so the dishes come out with the same flavor and consistency.
 Also, I love my measuring cups because I am able to maintain the calories (and other nutrition) that are in that recipe.
 So I know when I say the serving has 150 calories, it actually does.

 Can you share with us one of your favorite recipes from the book, Greek Yogurt Kitchen?

 Sure!
-Here is one of my favorites.
+One of my favorites is the Lemon-Blueberry Stuffed French Toast.
 I hope you enjoy it.

 We help grow healthy kids, families and communities to create healthier generations!Learn More